 At any rate, in the 1940s, Western Union provided main line communication services for the nation.
 As a communications provider, Western Union was at least as important as the various telephone companies, which were still somewhat new.
 After the United States entered the war, Western Union handled a lot of war-related communications for the U.S. Government, and my Dad, as the manager of a small branch office in San Francisco, thought that the government could make a lot more effective use of Western Union's services.
 Thus, my father wrote a detailed letter to President Roosevelt, outlining the positive changes that my father recommended, and how those changes could help the war effort.

 The President did not, personally, respond.
 However, the President did refer my Dad's letter to the Federal Communications Commission, and the FCC contacted him, and offered him a job in Washington, D.C., to help the FCC and the war effort.
 As you might imagine, my father jumped at the chance.
-I was, perhaps, one year old, and he bundled my mother, and me, into a car of some kind, and drove all the way across the country to take this job.
+I was, perhaps, one year old, and my father bundled my mother, and me, into a car of some kind, and drove all the way across the country to take this job.
 When he showed up in the FCC's offices in Washington, D.C., he was asked to fill out an official application, which he did.
 However, the application revealed that my father's education ended when he graduated from Polytechnic High School, and the FCC told him that he was not qualified and couldn't be hired without a college degree.

 This was, of course, kind of bad news!!